 - Graduates will be able to demonstrate mastery of three areas of French and Francophone literature and culture before and after 1900.

 - Graduates will be able to demonstrate a command of written and oral French.

-- Graduates will be able to demonstrate the ability to analyze, formulate, express and concepts clearly in French.
+- Graduates will be able to demonstrate the ability to analyze, formulate and express concepts clearly in French.

-- Graduates will be able to produce an original scholarly essay in French that provides ample evidence of skill in conducting literary research, performing literary analysis, and writing in a convincing and well-organized fashion.
+- Graduates will be able to produce an original scholarly essay in French that provides ample evidence of skill in conducting literary research, performing literary analysis and writing in a convincing and well-organized fashion.